Referrals are the lifeblood of many small businesses, especially in uncertain economic times. Here's how to boost your income by asking for referrals.

 - Approach it the right way by making your requests unique, customizing your emails, and offering an incentive

-This doesn’t mean you should be banging on your client’s door every five seconds, but it does mean you should develop the mindset of frequently asking—two to three times a year with a single client is usually enough.
+This doesn’t mean you should be banging on your client’s door every week, but it does mean you should develop the mindset of frequently asking—two to three times a year with a single client is usually enough.

 Have you ever asked for a referral?
 What was your experience?